Queen of Pentacles

 Like the Empress, the Queen of Pentacles is often seen as a ‘mother’ card, the difference being one of level.

 The Empress is a Major Arcana card, so represents you and your inner journey.
-It predicts long lasting effects.
+It predicts long-lasting effects.
 The Queen of Pentacles is a Minor Arcana, so can be about people other than yourself, or signifies a shorter term change.

 In relationships, the card points to a supportive emotional atmosphere, a secure financial bedrock, and a down to earth and caring person.
 It can also represent a growing family.
 The richest person is not the one with the most money, but the one who knows how to convert money into a stable home and a good life.
 This is true wealth.